 Non-Certification Major and Minors

 The Education Department accommodates students who are interested in the theory and practice of human development through interdisciplinary studies in anthropology, education, psychology, and sociology; but not necessarily interested in seeking teacher certification during the four-year undergraduate experience.
-Options include the Human Development Major (without certification option), the Secondary Education Minor (without certification option). and the NEW Museum, Field, and Community Education Minor.
+Options include the Human Development Major (without certification option), the Education Studies Minor (without certification option). and the NEW Museum, Field, and Community Education Minor.

 Interested in working with children or young adults, but not in a public school setting?
 Alternative internships are available in private schools, museums, and outdoor education programs to name a few.